HazyResearch/meerkat/docs/_sources/guide/dataframe/selection.md

 ## Selecting Columns
 The columns in a DataFrame are uniquely identified by `str` names.
-The code below displays the column names in the Imagenette dataframe we loaded above:
+The code below displays the column names in the Imagenette data frame we loaded above:

 ```{code-cell} ipython3